FredKSchott/snowpack/docs/plugins.md

 ### Develop and Test

-To develop and test plugin, the strategy is the same as with other npm packages
+To develop and test a Snowpack plugin, the strategy is the same as with other npm packages:

 1. use `npm link` to make global the plugin with the future npm name `<plugin-name>`, and
 2. use `npm link <plugin-name>` in the project you want to test it and